AGALYALR/AGALYALR/README.md

 <picture> <img align="right" src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/601014116770475.6068beff4640a.gif" width = 400px></picture>

 I am a final-year student in the field of Computer Science, highly interested in the exploration and mastery of new technologies.
-With a commitment to lifelong learning, I am driven to innovate and assist others through my skills and abilities.
+With a commitment to lifelong learning, I am driven to innovate and assist others through my skills and abilities.<br>

-• Aspiring Software Developer with expertise in Web Development , UI/UX Designing and Database Management.
+• Aspiring Software Developer with expertise in Web Development , UI/UX Designing and Database Management. <br>
-• Passionate about building user-friendly applications and solving real-world problems with technology.
+• Passionate about building user-friendly applications and solving real-world problems with technology. <br>
-• Seeking an entry level role to apply my skills and grow in a dynamic team environment.
+• Seeking an entry level role to apply my skills and grow in a dynamic team environment.<br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">